axcore/unilib/README.md

     - Not all dirts can be used for farming
     - Most fruit trees regrow their fruits, so grab as much as you can!
     - Some kelps can be dried in a furnace, and then used as food
+    - Many creatures can be eaten, but watch out for the big, dangerous ones!
 - Different stones have different hardnesses
     - You might have to do some exploring before you can craft your first stone tools
     - Pebbles on the surface match the type of stone below the surface
     - A wooden pickaxe can't dig all kinds of stone, and is much slower than other picks
     - Some stones produce rubble, not cobblestone; rubble can't be used to make tools
-    - Most of the fun stuff is in the underground "biomes", which start about 200 metres below the surface
+    - There is lots of collectable stuff in the underground "biomes", which start about 200 metres below the surface
 - Torches burn out after a while
     - You should use some kind of lamp to illuminate your house
     - It's easier to see where you're going when you wield a torch